silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/12_Indexes.md

 ```

 [alert]
-Please note that if you have previously used the removed `value` key to define an index's contents, SilverStripe will
+Please note that if you have previously used the removed `value` key to define an index's contents, Silverstripe will
 now throw an error.
 Use `columns` instead.
 [/alert]